 Strong and stable: for the many not the few; politicians seem to have drawn on alliums for a number of national campaigns.
 There aren’t many gardens which don’t have these wonderfully architectural plants dominating their beds in June.

 It’s a funny thing about alliums – we use the Latin name for all the decorative ones, and common names – onion, garlic, chives etc – for the edible ones.
 The pretty ones are the kings of the June garden.
 I love Allium christophii with its hundreds of violet metallic stars.
 The seedheads of this one will keep their shape all winter ready to be marveled at during your Christmas lunch.

 Since I’ve already blotted my copy book by mentioning the ‘C’ word mid-summer there might be some alliums you won’t want Santa to bring.

 Allium moly for instance: starry little yellow flowers that I suppose a Classicist ought to be happy with (the Lotus-Eaters slept on them, according to Tennyson, and Odysseus used moly as a charm against that mad lass, Circe), but they are rather weedy and pungent…not something for your restful bower.

 It’s all very well for Elaine to witter on about the classical background of their scientific names, and how to deter brown bears from our gardens, but what people really want to know is which are the best ones to plant and where in the garden will they thrive?

 The trick, as usual, is look at where the species originates from.
-The indispensable Allium christophii, common name ‘Star of Persia’, obviously needs a well drained sunny spot (you see its not always necessary to have a degree in in Classics to work these things out).
+The indispensable Allium christophii, common name ‘Star of Persia’ (see our feature pic), obviously comes from the dry habitats of Iran and therefore needs a well drained sunny spot (you see its not always necessary to have a degree in in Classics to work these things out).
 Other crowd pleasers that like the same conditions include A.’ Purple Sensation’, A. sphaerocephalon (the drumstick allium) and that flower arranger’s dream, A. schubertii.